nanosai/modrun/README.md

 # ModRun
-ModRun is a Java classloader which can load and run classes directly from Maven repositories and resolve dependencies at runtime.
+ModRun can load and run classes directly from Maven repositories and resolve dependencies at runtime.

 ModRun is short for Module Runner.
 In Maven context a "module" is the same as an artifact in a specific version.